$20 Down Payment Car Insurance: What It Means and How to Get It

 Overview

-GEICO is the most consistent carrier we see for low first payments on minimum coverage.
+GEICO is the most consistent carrier in MoneyGeek's research for low first payments on minimum coverage.
 It offers the most flexible installment structure of any major insurer, with options to put as little as 20% down upfront and spread the rest across four monthly payments.
-For a driver paying $43 per month in a low rate state, that first payment could land well under $30.
-Federal employees, military members and safe drivers qualify for additional discounts that bring rates down further.
-The online quote system shows your exact first payment before you commit, which makes comparison shopping straightforward.
+For a driver paying $43 per month in a low-rate state, that first payment is under $30.
+Federal employees, military members and safe drivers qualify for additional discounts that lower rates further.
+GEICO's online quote system shows your exact first payment before you commit.

 Progressive